Rate Your Leader Will Rekindle Hope in Elected Representatives – Joel Popoola

 As God would have it, I was privileged to join the Bank’s condolence team to late Justice Atinuke Ige, shortly after Chief Bola Ige was murdered.
 In the bank’s team were my branch manager, Busola Adebusuyi, Hakeem Bello-Osagie, Arnold Ekpe, (was coming from Eko Transnational to join UBA) Alero Otobo, from Human Capital Management and a host of others.
 I thought to myself that having these people in Ibadan, would proffer an answer to my question as to who appraises the Directors, and consequently the Chairman of a bank and by extension the governor of a state, a president of a country or who is qualified to appraise them.
 There and then, the seed of Rate Your Leader was sowed.
 Getting to the UK was just the icing on the cake, more often than not politicians would send flyers to houses inviting people for surgeries, to join their campaign and all what not.
 One day, I asked myself, why can’t the politicians reach the residents online real time through a credible platform and allow engagement within their constituencies?
 This would not only give back the power to the people to hold their leaders accountable, but will also help the leader to know what matters most to the people whose interest they are serving.
 That was the beginning of the digital democracy project- Rate Your Leader

-His deep knowledge of the electoral process of the nation in comparison to what is obtainable elsewhere has propel his thought process, and shaped him towards changing the narrative responsible for the no motion movement in the country’s democracy since 1999?
+His deep knowledge of the electoral process of the nation in comparison to what is obtainable elsewhere has propelled his thought process, and shaped him towards changing the narrative responsible for the no motion movement in the country’s democracy since 1999?

 “There are a series of challenges that are responsible for this slow movement; the major one has to do with the electoral process; there is lack of internal democracy within the political parties.
 Here, candidates for elective positions mostly emerge as the highest bidders.
 More often than not, people with deep pockets get a nomination to be the flag bearers of their political parties.
 I think at the party level, all the party members should be allowed to vote and choose who to represent them at any election.
 Selecting delegates to vote for presidential candidates, state governorship candidates as over the years, laid the corrupt foundation for vote buying.
 This has now extended to our polling stations and even booths.